Gertrude Webster Kamkwatira: Life

 Breaking the News, a play about contending with AIDS.
 In an interview in 2003, she said that she would normally spend one or two days writing a play, then continue working on it for a further three weeks.
 Next she would discuss it with an editor before presenting it to the cast.
 Each actor should then read and understand the play as the first step in the rehearsal process.

 Her acting career began when there were not many women performers in Malawi.
 In 1987 she had to take roles in three plays concurrently because Wakhumbata had so few actresses.

+Death

 She died of malaria at the age of 40, in 2006.
 She was buried at her home in Lisungwi, Neno district.